itsibitzi/itsibitzi.github.io/content/posts/automerge-initial-impressions.md

 +++
-title = "Automerge first success" date = 2025-01-13
+title = "Automerge initial impressions" date = 2025-01-13
 +++

 I have for a very long time wanted to take a proper stab at building a little app with Automerge, just so I can get a feel for it.

 After a few false starts I've finally managed to get something working!
-I don't feel like my code is ready to share just yet so  this post will have to suffice for anyone who is interested.
+I don't feel like the complete code is ready to share just yet so this post with a couple of snippets will have to suffice for anyone who is interested.

 ## Long Term Vision

-Ultimately I am interested in building end-to-end encrypted collaboration platforms for journalists.
-This project has been at the back of my mind for several years now and I'm finally starting to take the first steps into building it.
+I am interested in building end-to-end encrypted collaboration platforms for journalists.
+The seed of this idea was first planted by Martin
+Kleppmann when he visited the Guardian's offices many years ago.
+How we might actually create a tool that is useful for real journalists in the real world, has been on mind for several years now and I'm finally starting to take the first steps in building it.
 It's going to be a long project.
 Security and privacy are paramount, in my day job I work with journalists who find themselves unpopular with very sophisticated threat actors.
 I'll probably write up my thoughts on how local-first is a good fit for investigative journalism at some point, for now I just want to jot down my experience using the Automerge Rust library.

 ## Getting started